Last updated: May 6, 2026

 - What it is: New Mexico’s official state-run portal for health and human services benefits, plus an optional mobile app launched in 2025.

 - How it helps: HCA says the portal lets users apply, renew, track application progress, and link online accounts to cases.
-The app adds alerts and phone-based management.
+The app adds alerts and phone-based case management.

 - How to apply or use it: Go to YES.NM.GOV, create an account, and then start a new application or link an existing case.

-- What to gather or know first: Use the senior’s legal name, current mailing address, working phone number, and any existing case number.
+- What to gather first: Use the senior’s legal name, current mailing address, working phone number, and any existing case number.
 If you already applied by paper or phone, create the account anyway so you can manage the case later.

-Medicare Savings Program through YES.NM.GOV
+Medicare Savings Program through YesNM

-- What it is: The Medicare Savings Program (MSP) is a Medicaid-run benefit that helps pay Medicare costs.
+- What it is: The Medicare Savings Program (MSP) is a Medicaid-run benefit that helps pay some Medicare costs.

-- How to apply or use it: Apply through YES.NM.GOV, use the main HCA application, or call the Medicaid phone line at 1-855-637-6574.
+- How to apply: Apply through YesNM, use the state paper application, or call the Medicaid phone line at 1-855-637-6574.

-SNAP through YES.NM.GOV
+SNAP through YesNM

 - What it is: SNAP is New Mexico’s main food assistance program for low-income households.

-- How to apply or use it: Apply through YES.NM.GOV, by phone at 1-800-283-4465, or with free help from a New Mexico SNAP Outreach partner.
+- How to apply: Apply through YesNM, call 1-800-283-4465, or get free help from a New Mexico SNAP Outreach partner.

 Medicaid, nursing-home Medicaid, Community Benefit, and PACE

-- How to apply or use it: Start at YES.NM.GOV or call 1-800-283-4465.
-If you want PACE, the official PACE page says to contact the PACE organization, which then helps submit the application and financial documents.
-If you want home-based long-term-care help, the Aging and Disability Resource Center can help with waiver registration.
+- How to apply: Start with YesNM or call 1-800-283-4465.
+If you want PACE, contact the PACE organization.
+If you want home-based long-term-care help, call the ADRC at 1-800-432-2080 for waiver registration help.

-LIHEAP through YES.NM.GOV
+LIHEAP through YesNM

 - What it is: LIHEAP is New Mexico’s utility help program for heating and cooling costs.